elunna/nerfhack-changelog/README.md

 * Extended the main dungeon by 5 levels.
-* Removed the **mysterious force** from the game (xnh)
+* Removed the **mysterious force** from the game (xNetHack)
 * **Branchport** always brings you to the entry level of a branch
 * The Rogue level has been disabled (many variants)
-* Chickatrices and cockatrice eggs will now appear in cockatrice nests (xnh)
+* Chickatrices and cockatrice eggs will now appear in cockatrice nests (xNetHack)
-* Shops cannot have themed rooms with unusual floor textures (xnh)
+* Shops cannot have themed rooms with unusual floor textures (xNetHack)
 * Random scroll shops cannot be big rooms
 * Allow delis to buy and sell tin openers.
 * No special **themed rooms** generate until level 3
 * Random rivers were added to many of the quest filler levels
-* Trees can generate in dungeon rooms (xnh)
+* Trees can generate in dungeon rooms (xNetHack)
 * Trees on special levels are generate pre-looted (they cannot be kicked for killer bees or fruits)
 * Trees can be destroyed by fire, cold, and disintegration rays.
-If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possbily creating a chain reaction
+If a tree is destroyed by fire or cold, it has a 1 in 3 chance of exploding - possibly creating a chain reaction
-* Random secret doors are secret less of the time (xnh)
+* Random secret doors are secret less of the time (xNetHack)
-* Random secret corridors have been removed (xnh)
+* Random secret corridors have been removed (xNetHack)
 * Removed the "temple of the gods" theme room.
 This room contains 3 altars, one of each alignment.
 It was removed to make the finite altars mechanic more relevant.
 * There is a guaranteed thing from below guarding Rodney and chance of a vampire mage as well.
 * Thrones can grant knowledge of magical items.